MatheoJ/ReactIF_FrontEnd/README.md

 # React'IF_FrontEnd
 This is the front of an application called React'IF
-It is a Maven project, and is using Tomcat.
+It is a Maven project, and is using Tomcat for the server.

 ## Architecture
 This poject is using the MVC architectural pattern.